Donald P. Hodel: Post-government career

 Hodel moved to Colorado, where he engaged in the energy consulting business and served on various charitable and corporate boards of directors.
 He is the author of Crisis in the Oil Patch (Regnery, 1995).

 From June 1997 to February 1999, Hodel served as president of the Christian Coalition, a nonprofit conservative political group founded by religious broadcaster Pat Robertson.

 From May 2003 to March 2005, Hodel served as president and CEO of Focus on the Family, a nonprofit evangelical Christian organization.
 He said his job was to manage the transition from the founder, James Dobson, to his successor.
 Several years before being named president, Hodel had served on its board, and he remained on the board until October 2005.

-Hodel was also chairman of the company FreeEats.com, which has disseminated push polls for the Economic Freedom Fund.
+Hodel was also chairman of the company FreeEats.com, aka ccAdvertising, which has disseminated automated, interactive voice response (IVR) phone calls for conservative causes, the Economic Freedom Fund.

 Environmental efforts

 As Secretary of the Interior, in 1985 Hodel ordered the acquisition of a ranch in southern Arizona that became the Buenos Aires National Wildlife Refuge.
 Encompassing approximately 118000 acre of savanna grassland in the Altar Valley, the refuge was created for the masked bobwhite quail.
 This refuge contains the United States' only population of the masked bobwhite quail.

-As of 2023, Hodel serves as chairman and senior vice president for strategy and policy at Summit Power Group, Inc., a Seattle-based developer of wind, solar and gas-fired power plants.
+As of 2023, Hodel serves as chairman emeritus at Summit Power Group, Inc., a Seattle-based developer of wind, solar and gas-fired power plants.
 In 1989, he was the founder and managing director of Summit's predecessor company.